-Rashid Latif selected for Pakistan on the strength of his batting on the tour to England in 1992.
-He gained popularity on his controversial bet with Geoff Boycott to make Fifty on Test debut and he did so at the Oval.
-Another controversy earned more fame by announcing retirement in the middle of Pakistan tour to Zimbabwe in 1994-95 along with Basit Ali.
+Rashid Latif was selected for Pakistan on the strength of his batting on the tour to England in 1992.
+He gained popularity on his controversial bet with Geoff Boycott to make Fifty on his Test debut and he did so at the Oval.
+Another controversy earned more fame by announcing their retirement in the middle of a Pakistan tour to Zimbabwe in 1994-95 along with Basit Ali.

 He suspects something fishy under the captaincy of Salim Malik on the South Africa tour.
 Rashid Latif was suspended for five matches for falsely claiming a catch during the series against Bangladesh, which eventually resulted in his stepping down from captaincy and the end of his career.